cilliemalan/motes/README.md

 7. [Download NodeJS](https://nodejs.org/en/).
 Get the latest version, not LTS.
    - make sure it works by running `node --version` and `npm --version`

+### A note about bash in windows
+You will see this project exclusively makes use of bash scripts.
+In order to use these scripts in windows you can use **git bash** which comes installed with *Git for Windows*.
+The Linux Subsystem for Windows may also work, but will probably require a large number of hacks to get kubectl, minikube, and virtualbox to work with it.

 ## GCP Project and variables
 You will need to create a project on GCP and change the variables in `terraform.tfvars` The variables in this file are used througout the scripts for the project.
 Even if you